 Compromising on the size, shape or positioning of a joint replacement implant can lead to complications for patients and slower recovery times.
-Find out here how MAKOplasty® Robotic surgery can make a difference when it comes to hip replacements.
+Find out here how MAKO Robotic Arm Assisted Surgery can make a difference when it comes to hip replacements.

 Consultant Orthopaedic surgeon, Andrew Carrothers, discusses hip surgery on Radio Cambridgeshire, Drivetime following HRH Prince Philip’s hip surgery.

 Traditional printing involves laying down an image onto a flat surface.
 By contrast, 3D printing deposits materials – plastic, metal, ceramic, powders, liquids or even living cells – in layers to create a three-dimensional object.
 It has been around for nearly three decades but how is it now transforming healthcare?